This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Disagreements.
 Yes, my kids argue.
 What can I say?
 We’re a family, and families disagree.
 However, it is in the disagreements that we learn to work things out and move forward.
 It gives us a chance to show grace and love toward one another.

-Pros of having a large family:
+Pros of living in a large family:

 There are more blessings in my large family than I can ever tell you, but to highlight a few…